The Eyes Have It

 How Does Iris Recognition Work?

-Like other forms of biometric identification, iris recognition involves capturing an image and encoding the unique properties (approximately 240 features per iris) to create a biometric template for searching and matching.
+Iris recognition works by capturing an image and encoding the unique properties (approximately 240 features per iris) to create a biometric template for searching and matching.
 Unlike facial recognition, though, iris recognition requires a specialized digital camera that uses invisible infrared light to capture a high-contrast image of the iris, picking up the unique patterns that are imperceptible to the unaided eye.
 These cameras can be handheld or mounted for a broad range of use cases.

 How Does Iris Recognition Compare to Other Modalities?